 In the 3 Months that I was on this thing I experienced the following.: weight gain, headaches, mood swings, breast tenderness and irregular bleeding.
 My period lasted for almost 8 weeks at one point and I was miserable.

-I went on it once and never looked back.
+I went on it once and never went back.
 My peers told me that it gets better after the 2nd/3rd injection but 20 year old me wasn’t having it so I didn’t get my top up and continued to use Condoms with great success ( no babies).

 I later found out that it can take up to 1 year for your fertility to return to normal after the injection wears off, so if you want babies soon.
 This one isnt for you.